A Sound Type System for Secure Currency Flow: A type system for noninterference and call integrity

+\item The type $\TSPROC{\BSVEC}{s}$ is given to methods $f$.
+It denotes that the body $S$ can be typed as $\TCMD{s}$, under the assumption that the formal parameters $\VEC{x}$ have types $\VEC{\TVAR{B_s}}$ (that is, a sequence of types $\TVAR{B_1, s_1}, \ldots, \TVAR{B_h, s_h}$).
 Note that every method declaration contains an implicit write to the \code{balance} field of the containing contract: hence, given the meaning of $\TCMD{s}$, this also means that the security level of \code{balance} must always be $s$ \emph{or higher} than the level of any method declared in an interface. \end{itemize}

-Finally, $\Gamma$ is a type environment, which is a partial function from names to types \emph{or type environments}.
-The latter possibility is included because we shall represent each contract declaration as its own type environment, containing box types and procedure types for the fields and methods of the contract, and pointed to by the corresponding interface name.
-Thus, if a contract has address $X$, then $\Gamma(X) = I_s$ for some interface name $I$ and security level $s$, and $\Gamma(I) = \Gamma_I$, where $\Gamma_I$ is a type environment containing the signatures of the methods and fields of the contract.
-We shall use the following simple interface declaration language for the interfaces of contracts: